-The Framingham Historical Commission has compiled a Cultural Resources Inventory that documents the many historic resources in the town of Framingham.
+The Framingham Historical Commission has compiled a Cultural Resources Inventory that documents the many historic resources in the city of Framingham.
 The inventory is periodically updated with new historic resources and information.
 Staff within the Community and Economic Development Division can tell you if your property is in the Cultural Resources Inventory.
 If it is, there will also be an inventory form for your house that tells about its history and architecture.

 National Park Service

 The National Park Service is the federal department charged with promoting preservation in the United States.
-While their site is more technical, it is a good resource for preservation practices and standards.
+While their Technical Preservation Services website is more technical, it is a good resource for preservation practices and standards.
 They are also charged with administering the National Register of Historic Places.
 There are several buildings in Framingham individually listed in the National Register, as well as several districts that include multiple properties.
 It is important to note that National Register listing is largely honorary, and provides few tangible protections for buildings.

 Historic Preservation Tax Incentives

 There are tax credits available at both the state and federal level for historic rehabilitation projects on income-producing properties.
-Information on the state program can be found here, while information on the federal program is located here.

 Massachusetts Historical Commission

 The state historic preservation office in Massachusetts is the Massachusetts Historical Commission (MHC).
 The commission helps municipalities with preservation issues, oversees the National Register of Historic Places program in the state, and helps municipalities undertake surveys to document historic buildings.